Introduction to landscape lighting

 What are the main types of landscape lighting?

 Line voltage (120V) is found in common household electrical outlets.
 This type of landscape lighting requires a licensed electrician to install.
-Although it can also be appropriate for larger homes, it is typically used in commercial, security, or municipal applications.
-Low voltage (12V) is generally preferred for residential use.
-There is little risk of electrical shock and wires that can be directly buried in shallow trenches.
-Therefore, it can safely be installed by anyone as a DIY project.
+Although it can also be appropriate for larger homes, it is typically used in commercial, security or municipal applications.

 What are the main components of a landscape lighting system?